FOREX-Euro rallies after report that bigger ECB rate hike is on the cards

 LONDON, July 19 (Reuters) - The euro rallied on Tuesday after a Reuters story that European Central Bank policymakers will discuss whether to raise interest rates by 25 or 50 points at their meeting on Thursday to tame record-high inflation.

-The gains in the euro, which sent it surging away from the sub-parity levels of last week, come as falling expectations for an aggressive 100 basis point hike from the Federal Reserve later this month knocked the dollar.
+The jump in the euro, which sent it further away from the sub-parity levels of last week, coincided with falling expectations for an aggressive 100 basis point hike from the Federal Reserve this month, which knocked the dollar.

-Analysts are reluctant to turn bullish on the euro given the region's economic headwinds and ongoing concerns about supplies of natural gas and the hit to its economy.
+Analysts are reluctant to turn bullish on the euro, however, given ongoing concerns about supplies of natural gas and the hit to its economy and how hawlish the ECB can really be.

-ING analysts said a "still-challenging environment in the euro zone is keeping any bullish sentiment" capped.
-"We continue to believe that another drop to parity is possible over the coming days," they wrote.
+"In our view, this bounce is likely to prove short-lived and should provide better entry levels for short euro positions," said Dominic Bunning, Head of European FX Research at HSBC.

+"Even if the ECB does deliver a 50bp hike, the positive follow through for the euro may be limited," he added, noting that 50 basis points "no longer looks so hawkish" against bigger hikes from the likes of the Fed and the Bank of Canada and that close to 150 bps of ECB hikes in 2022 were already priced in.

-Traders are also biting their nails ahead of Thursday, when gas is supposed to resume flowing through the Nord Stream pipe from Russia to Germany after a shutdown for scheduled maintenance.
+Traders are also preparing to see if Russian gas on Thursday resumes flowing through the Nord Stream pipe to Germany after a shutdown for scheduled maintenance.

-Russia's Gazprom declared force majeure on gas supplies to Europe to at least one major customer, in a letter dated July 14 and seen by Reuters on Monday.
+Russia's Gazprom, which operates the pipeline, has told customers in Europe it cannot guarantee gas supplies because of "extraordinary" circumstances, according to a letter seen by Reuters, upping the ante in an economic tit-for-tat with the West.

-Elsewhere, the Australian dollar soared 1.2% to $0.6894 AUD=D3 after Reserve Bank of Australia policymakers said they saw the need for more policy tightening on top of recent hikes.
+Elsewhere the Australian dollar soared 1.3% to $0.6903 AUD=D3 after Reserve Bank of Australia policymakers said they saw the need for more policy tightening on top of recent hikes.

 "The RBA board has lifted the intensity of its rhetoric," Westpac economist Bill Evans wrote in a research note.
 "Another 50 basis points in August seems highly likely."

-The Japanese yen JPY=EBS rose but was not far from a 24-year low ahead of a Bank of Japan policy decision on Thursday, with the central bank committing repeatedly in recent days to continued ultra-easy settings.
+The Japanese yen JPY=EBS rose to 137.57 yen per dollar but was not far from a 24-year low ahead of a Bank of Japan policy decision on Thursday.
+The central bank has committed repeatedly in recent days to continue ultra-easy settings.

-Sterling GBP=D3 gained 0.6% to $1.2017, near Monday's one-week high of $1.2032.
-It slumped to $1.1761 on Thursday for the first time since March 2020, with Britain facing an acrimonious and divisive contest to replace ousted prime minister Boris Johnson.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Tommy Wilkes; Additional reporting by Kevin Buckland in Tokyo; Editing by Alison Williams)
+(Reporting by Tommy Wilkes; Additional reporting by Kevin Buckland in Tokyo; Editing by Alison Williams and David Evans)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))